-- Rookies must attend a rookie musher meeting the weekend of December 2, 2024, dates, time and place to be determined by the Race Marshal. - All mushers must attend the pre-race musher meeting Thursday, February 29, 2024 starting at 9:00 a.m. - A fine may be assessed for tardiness at either the rookie meeting or pre-race musher meeting.
+- Rookies must attend a rookie musher meeting the weekend of December 7th and 8th, 2024, time and place to be determined. - All mushers must attend the pre-race musher meeting Thursday, February 27, 2025 starting at 9:00 a.m.

+A fine may be assessed for tardiness at either the rookie meeting or prerace musher meeting.